 Russian strength training can be confusing as it is more complicated than some common strength training routines.
+That doesn't mean we can't learn from them and implement some elements to enhance our training programs.

 The Russians have been a dominant force in weightlifting for decades.
 They have consistently produced Olympic champions, world champions, record holders.
 They know a thing or two about strength and lifting heavy.